chengzhizhang/Keyphrase_Extraction/README.md

 algorithm to get keywords Extract the results.

 ## Experimental results
-The following figure is the results of running with BiLSTM-CRF.
+The following figure shows that influence of reference information on key phrase extraction results of TF*IDF,TextRank, NB, CRF and BiLSTM-CRF.

 ![results.png](results.png)